-- Level I and as Level II quotes as well as anonymous transactions,
+- Transmission of Level I and Level II quotes as well as anonymous trades,

 - Forwarding/cancellation of orders and transmission of information on trades,

-Connection to the CME trading system is established both for Market Data and transaction flows:
+Connection to the CME trading system is established both for market data and transactions:

-- Market Data connection comprises several data channels that transmit data for a particular market segment.
-Connection is established through network protocols UDP and TCP.
+- The market data connection comprises several data channels with each transmitting data for a particular market segment.
+The connection is established through UDP and TCP network protocols.

 - The transaction connection is used to send/cancel orders and transmit transaction data.
-The transaction employs TCP and FIX network protocols.
+The connection is established through TCP and FIX network protocols.

 Types of supported orders

-- Market (with protection) — orders are executed as market ones at prices equal to or above the level of protection limit calculated by the system.
-If an order has not been executed it remains ‘working’ at the limit price,
+- market (with protection) — orders are executed as market ones at prices equal to or above the level of protection limit calculated by the system.
+If an order is not executed after the limit was reached in the Level II Quotes, the order remains active at the limit price,

-- Market to limit — orders are executed at the best market price.
-If not executed fully the remainder stays ‘working at the venue at the execution price’,
+- market to limit — orders are executed at the best bid/offer price.
+In case of partial execution the unfilled balance remains ‘active at the venue at the execution price’,

 20 GB available hard disk space.